If this is the name of Ferrari’s first electric car, a little more imagination would have been nice | Auto Express

-Ferrari’s first EV will be revealed in October, and is expected to blend four-door practicality with supercar power

-Ferrari Elettrica – those are the words that were featured in the brand’s recent shareholder presentation, and could be the name of its first-ever electric car, which we’re expecting to be unveiled fully in October.
+As for what kind of sound the Elettrica will pump through its speakers, Ferrari doesn’t go into such detail - although it does say the driver will be able to select “historical, modern or futuristic, adrenaline-filled, relaxed sound”.
+The reference to ‘historical’ is likely to pique the most interest given Ferrari’s back catalogue of V8 and V12 engines.
+One of the patent images shows a gearshift paddle steering column just as you’d get in an internal-combustion-engined car.

+We’ll have to wait until October to hear what Ferrari’s first EV will sound like, because a full presentation at the company’s Capital Markets Day on October 9 is expected.

-There’s no deep meaning or historical reference to the name Elettrica, because it simply means electric in Italian.
+The name ‘Elettrica’ still hasn’t been confirmed either.
+There’s no deep meaning or historical reference to it, because it simply means ‘electric’ in Italian.
 However, choosing to name its car this way is hardly surprising from the brand that launched some awe-inspiring cars with unimaginative names, including ‘The Ferrari’, ‘812 Superfast’ and ‘12Cilindri’.

-Admittedly, Ferrari hasn’t confirmed the Elettrica name just yet, and even if it were correct, there’s still time before the company’s Capital Markets Day on October 9 – when the car is likely to be revealed – to have another brainstorming session.

 Prototypes of the new EV have been spotted testing several times already, all wearing similar camouflage.
 Despite having some body panels and rear lights taken from a Maserati Levante, the test car has been modified extensively to fit not only Ferrari’s electric powertrain, but also a lower and more driver-focused chassis.